pavelperkin/guides/source/localizable/models/relationships.md

 ### Readonly Nested Data

 Some models may have properties that are deeply nested objects of readonly data.
-The naïve solution would be to define models for each nested object and use `hasMany` and `belongsTo` to recreate the nested relationship.
+The naive solution would be to define models for each nested object and use `hasMany` and `belongsTo` to recreate the nested relationship.
 However, since readonly data will never need to be updated and saved this often results in the creation of a great deal